Documentation

 Most common cause:

 Wrong unit selection.
-If your Rhino model is in centimeters but you select inches in the System Units dialog, all measurements will be wrong.
+If your Rhino model is in centimeters but you export reports in inches without noticing it, measurements can be misread.

 Solutions: